OCTSharpImaging/OCTSharp/README.md

   * NVIDIA CUDA 11.1
   * ManagedCUDA 11.1
 # Hardware Configuration
-Figure below shows the current hardware configuration.
+Figure 3 shows the current hardware configuration.
 The C# .NET layer was developed using the Software Development Kit (SDK) from Teledyne Dalsa and National Instrument.
 Therefore, any image acquisition card (IMAQ) from Teledyne Dalsa and data acquisition card (DAQ) from National Instrument are compatible with OCTSharp.
 In this project, we tested mutiple IMAQ cards, including Xtium-CL MX4 and Xcelera-CL LX1; DAQ cards including PCIe 6361and PCI 6221.
 Four linear cameras have been also tested independently, which works as expected, including Dalsa Octoplus, AVIIVA SM2 4010 CL, Basler spL 2048 70km, and Sensor Unlimited GL 2048R.
 User can use any linear camera in OCTSharp as long as the camera file is configured appropriately.
 Galvanometer scanner can be modified freely as well, where the scanning distance can be adjusted via voltage parameters setting on UI.
 DAQ is mainly responsible for hardware synchronization and scanner control.
 DAQs from other vendors can be used as long as C# SDK is provided and the corresponding analog and digital hardware functions are modified accordingly.
 The master clock of the system is supplied as a strobe signal by a user-specified internal frequency from the Teledyne Dalsa IMAQ card, in the vendor software: CamExpert.
 Using this master clock, OCTSharp synchronizes the camera with the galvanometer scanner.
 In addition, the camera runs on external trigger mode based on the acquisition clock, which is generated from master clock and it is adjustable by the user.

   <p align="center">
 <img src="https://user-images.githubusercontent.com/109831624/215050382-0af7a790-d49a-43b4-b245-b5b68f4e1d79.PNG">